 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 1219, 1540):

-The content of each A-MPDU(#1537) in an HE MU PPDU in 9.7.3 (A-MPDU contents)(#2172) with the following additional rules.
+The content of each A-MPDU(#1537) in an HE Trigger-based PPDU is as defined in 9.7.3 (A-MPDU contents)(#2172), in 25.11.3 (A-MPDU padding for an HE trigger-based PPDU and shall be subject to the following additional constraints:

 If the Trigger Type field(#1539) of a Trigger frame is not Basic Trigger, then the STA shall include in the response A-MPDU at least one MPDU of the required type.
+A Beamforming Report Poll Trigger frame solicits HE Compressed Beamforming Feedback frames (see 25.6 (HE sounding protocol), an MU BAR Trigger frame solicits BlockAck frames (see 25.4 Block acknowledgment), and a BSRP Trigger frame solicits QoS Null frames (see 25.5.2.5 (HE buffer status feedback operation for UL MU).
 The MPDUs included in the response shall not solicit a response.(#176)

-If the Trigger Type field of the soliciting trigger frame is Basic Trigger and the STA does not have a frame of the required type, the STA shall either not transmit a response or transmit one or more QoS Null frames.(#1541)(#42)
+If the Trigger Type field of the soliciting Trigger frame is equal to Basic Trigger and the STA does not have any frame of the required type, the STA shall either not transmit a response or transmit one or more QoS Null frames.(#1541)(#42)A STA that is an intended receiver of a Trigger frame that is not a Basic Trigger shall construct the A-MPDU carried in the HE Trigger-based PPDU as defined in Table 9-428 (A-MPDU contents MPDUs in the control response context).
+A STA that is an intended receiver of a Basic Trigger frame may include MPDUs with any TID in the HE trigger-based PPDU subject to the rules defined in 25.10.4 (A-MPDU with multiple TIDs).(#2644)

-A STA may include MPDUs with any TID in an HE trigger-based PPDU sent in response to a Trigger frame subject the rules of 25.10.4 (A-MPDU with multiple TIDs).(#2644)
+NOTE 1— An AP can include other MPDUs in a soliciting DL MU PPDU that contains Trigger frames as specified in 9.7.3 (A-MPDU contents).(#1219, 1540)

-NOTE—The frame type of MPDUs may be different across A-MPDUs within a same HE trigger-based PPDU.(#598).
+NOTE 2—The frame type of MPDUs may be different across A-MPDUs within a same HE trigger-based PPDU.(#598).
 TGax Editor: Insert one new row in Table 9-428 (A-MPDU contents MPDUs in the control response context) and in (Table 9-426—A-MPDU contents in the data enabled no immediate response context) where the row is as follows (#CID 1219, 1540):